-4.2.4 Visual amenity - Scale and form of the proposed extensions
+4.2.4 Acceptability of the alterations and extensions on visual amenity

 In referring to what may be regarded as material considerations, Planning Policy Wales 3.1.4 refers to the number, size, layout, design and appearance of buildings, the means of access, landscaping, service availability and the impact on the neighbourhood and on the environment.
 The impact of a development on visual amenity is therefore a relevant test on planning applications.
 This is emphasised in Paragraph 3.1.7, which states that proposals should be considered in terms of their effect on the amenity and existing use of land and buildings in the public interest.